It doesn't get more beautiful than this!

 Some personal recommendations:

-This is a very scenic route crossing the heart of the Borders.
-Parts are 'pastoral', gentle and pleasant while other sections are bleak and lonely.
+A very scenic route crossing the very heart of the Borders.
+Parts are 'idyllically rustic', gentle and pleasant while other sections are bleak and lonely.

 - Start on the B711 direction Tushielaw, just south of Hawick (A7) and after 3,5 km turn right for Harden and Borthwickshiels.

 - Another 3 km and you turn left for Borthwickshiels/Roberton/Tushielaw.
 Reconnect with the B711 after 3,7 km and follow the signs for Tushielaw.